Updated: Jun 3, 2022

-Nowadays, Juliet Balconies act as a beautiful architectural feature where colourful flowers complete them like a fine piece of jewellery.
+Nowadays, Juliet Balcony act as a beautiful architectural feature where colourful flowers complete the look like a fine piece of jewellery.

-Originally they were created for solely functional reasons, for the need of extra natural light and air in cooler buildings.
+Initially, they were built for functional reasons solely for extra natural light and airflow in colder buildings.

 They became an architectural statement in Europe during the 18th and 19th centuries representing sophistication and elegance.
-In the early 19th century the Juliet balcony became more popular in the UK, in the era of romanticism, high-fashion, glamour and extravagance.
+In the early 19th century, Juliet balconies became more popular in the UK, in the era of romanticism, high fashion, glamour and extravagance.